 What is useful and what is not.

-(Eat to pronounce words and for a beautiful smile)
+(Eat to pronounce words and for beautiful smile)

-Look how beautiful people are when they smile, but let's imagine if we don't have teeth, we will be beautiful ???
-Take now a black felt-tip pen or pencil and paint over one or two of any teeth on the picture!
+Look what beautiful people when they smile, let’s imagine if we don’t have teeth, will we be beautiful???
+Now take a black felt-tip pen or pencil and color in any one or two teeth in the picture!

-Well, what have people changed?
+Well, have people changed?
 What have they become?
-This is why you need to prevent you from losing your teeth.
+That's why you need to prevent you from losing your teeth.

-Did you guys know that there is a Tooth Fairy who always helps children, cope with a toothache, and gives the necessary advice!
-And today she also flew to our lesson with such an interesting task, so that you need to be careful with it, we have such an interesting picture, there are pictures and letters, we have to guess and read what advice our fairy encrypted ...
+Did you guys know that there is Tooth Fairy, who always helps children, cope with toothache, and gives the necessary advice!
+And today she also flew to our lesson with this interesting task, to cope with it you need to be careful, here we have one interesting picture, there are pictures and letters here, we must unravel and read what advice our fairy encrypted.

-You will go one by one to the board and write down the letters that have been solved in a row.
-And when we solve everything, we can read what the Tooth Fairy wants us to do.
+You will go out one at a time to the board and write down the solved letters in a row.
+And when we solve everything, we can read what the Tooth Fairy wishes for us.

-What did you do?
-(Preserve your teeth from an early age)
+What did you get?
+(Save your teeth from an early age)

-Very good advice, isn't it?
+Very good advice, is not it?
 We will try!
-And as a keepsake, the Tooth Fairy has prepared these memos so that you always remember how to brush your teeth correctly!
+And as a souvenir for you, the Tooth Fairy has prepared these reminders so that you always remember how to brush your teeth correctly!

-Guys, what doctor do we go to to treat our teeth?
-(Answers of children).
+Guys, which doctor do we go to to treat our teeth?
+(Children's answers).

-How many times a year do you need to go to the dentist?
+How many times a year should you go to the dentist?
 (Twice a year).

-You have a drawing of a tooth on your table.
-An evil toothache settled in him.
-Let's chase her away so that the tooth recovers and becomes smiling.
+There is a drawing of a tooth on your table.
+An evil one has settled in him toothache.
+Let's drive her away so that the tooth can recover and become smiling.

 What do I need to do?